+She “rides” a powerful political system.
 The next verse says, “I will tell you the mystery of the woman and of the beast that carries her.”
-This verse reveals that this woman rides on a political beast.
+This verse reveals that this woman rides a political beast.
 This political beast is described in verses 8-17.
 It is also spoken of in Revelation 13:3-8 and Daniel 7:7-8, 19-25.
-This beast is the regenerated Roman Empire through its numerous revivals down through the ages that will end at the second coming of Jesus Christ.
-For further study of this political power, see “Who Is the Beast?”

 Mother of harlots

-She is the mother of all those churches that have separated from her, but who continue to follow many of the false doctrines and practices that originated with her centuries ago (Revelation 17:5).
+She is the mother of all those churches that have separated from her, but who continue to teach many of the false doctrines and practices that originated with her centuries ago (Revelation 17:5).